rvx5021/Circuit-Simulator/README.md

 # Circuit-Simulator

+DESCRIPTION

-This simulator simulates the circuit for the give test vectors and display the outputs at each output node.
+This Circuit Simulator simulates the circuit for any input vector and displays the outputs at each node.